tpersaud27/DatingAppV2/README.md

 | **.NET API (Existing)** | Your core **Business Logic** and data management layer. | Receives data from Lambda via REST.
 It handles the "heavy lifting" like saving messages to the database and validating business rules. |
 | **SQL Database** | The **Source of Truth** for all persistent data. | Stores chat history, user profiles, and metadata.
 It ensures that if a user refreshes their app, their history is still there. |
 | **CloudWatch** | **Monitoring and Logging** service for AWS resources. | You will use this to debug your Lambda functions and track WebSocket connection errors in real-time. |

+# Coding Patterns

+## Unit of Work

+- Maintains a list of objects affected by a business transaction and coordinates the writing of changes

+## Repository Pattern

+- Structural design pattern that acts as a mediator between your application's business logic and the data source (e.g. database)